 Lovesick Balladist

 This is one of the core Pirates that you will be cycling while you play around your endgame build.
-The point is to spend as much goal as possible and at the end of your turn buff up a Pirate.
-Brann obviously works with him very very well, and Pirates really lack health without this minion that’s why he’s considered a court part of the Pirate composition.
+The point is to spend as much gold as possible and at the end of your turn buff up a Pirate.
+Brann obviously works with him very, very well, and Pirates really lack health without this minion, which is why he’s considered a court part of the Pirate composition.

 Tavern Tier 4